Near Calistoga in Napa County, California — The American West (Pacific Coastal)

 Erected by The Club Women of Napa County.
 (Marker Number 710.)

 Location.
 38° 39.226′ N, 122° 36.261′ W. Marker is near Calistoga, California, in Napa County.
-Marker can be reached from Lake County Highway (Hwy 29) 8½ miles north of Foothill Boulevard (Hwy 128).
+Marker can be reached from Lake County Highway (Hwy 29) 8˝ miles north of Foothill Boulevard (Hwy 128).
 Marker is on the steep trail to Mt.
 St. Helena, one mile from the highway.
-Warning: Keep in mind that the trail is steep, with switchbacks, and is rocky in places, and should probably only be attempted by those who are wearing appropriate footwear and have little difficulty walking.
-Touch for map.
+Warning: Keep in mind that the trail is steep, with Touch for map.
 Marker is at or near this postal address: 4625 Lake County Hwy, Calistoga CA 94515, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within Old Faithful Steam Well (approx. 4 miles away); Oat Hill Mine Road (approx. 4.7 miles away); Pioneer Cemetery (approx. 5.2 miles away); Calistoga Depot (approx. 5.3 miles away); Mount View Hotel (approx. 5.3 miles away); Calistoga Sam Brannan Center (approx. 5.3 miles away); Calistoga City Hall (approx. 5.4 miles away); Old Bull Trail Road and St. Helena Toll Road (approx. 6.6 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Old Faithful Steam Well (approx. 4 miles away); Oat Hill Mine Road (approx. 4.7 miles away); Pioneer Cemetery (approx. 5.2 miles away); Calistoga Depot (approx. 5.3 miles away); Mount View Hotel (approx. 5.3 miles away); Calistoga Sam Brannan Center (approx. 5.3 miles away); Calistoga City Hall (approx. 5.4 miles away); Old Bull Trail Road and St. Helena Toll Road (approx. 6.6 miles away).
 Touch for a list and map of all markers in Calistoga.

 More about this marker.
 This is California Historic Landmark no. 710, Robert Louis Stevenson State Park.